Ahhhhhh...the season of DVD. A chance to catch up on everything you missed because you were too busy to get to the theater.

 fool.
 But he can talk to dragons.
 And do some mighty powerful magic as it turns out.
 There are unicorns,

 banshees, trolls, horses and swords.
 There are spells and tinctures and powders, potions and all manner of odd happenings.
-There are castles and villages, journeys to dark lands and yes, there IS a lake.
+There are castles and villages, journeys to dark lands and yes, there IS a lake and a sword.

 All in all this little show has been one of my favorite escapes for the past five years.
 I’m not sure how I will fill a void left behind from all the stuff above.
 Except that they hint there may be spin-offs?

-January 26th ~ Unfortunately Sam and I are both working this weekend so movie options are out but I do plan to see Hansel and Gretel as soon as I can.
+January 26th ~ Unfortunately I am working this weekend so movie options are out but I do plan to see Hansel and Gretel as soon as I can.
 And I'm asking, please, for the love of all that is good and properly entertaining in the world can we agree to NOT get the f*cking panties in a twitch about the "witch hunting" and just enjoy the movie?
 Please?
 That is all.

-So, we finally made it to see Hansel and Gretel today.
-A blessed afternoon off in some otherwise busy schedules.
-We plan these sometimes.
-Do some pub crawling and then hit the theater for some needed escapism.
+So, I finally made it to see Hansel and Gretel today.
+A blessed afternoon off in some otherwise busy schedule.
+Did some pub crawling and then hit the theater for some needed escapism.
 My favorite past-time.
 Escapism that is...

 So, my review. ***Kinda Spoilers Ahead***